glacambre/firenvim/CONTRIBUTING.md

 ### Without Docker

-Build without Docker requires NodeJS, npm, and Neovim >= 0.4.
+Building without Docker requires NodeJS, npm, and Neovim >= 0.4.

-Then, install Firenvim like a regular vim plugin (either by changing your runtime path manually or by [using your favourite plugin manager](README.md#installing)).
+Install Firenvim like a regular vim plugin (either by changing your runtime path manually or by [using your favourite plugin manager](README.md#installing)).

 Then run the following commands:
 ```sh